Mesmerized: Kalle Gustafsson

-I spend a lot of time researching Photographer Spotlight, not because I have to or it’s part of my job, but because I truly enjoy it.
+I spend a lot of time researching these Spotlight articles, not because I have to or it’s part of my job, but because I truly enjoy it.
 I love looking at other photographers’ work and I love reading their stories.
 I also love the historical aspect of it and finding out who paved the road before us.
 This Spotlight is a bit different, however.
-Simply put, Swedish photographer, Kalle Gustafsson’s work is mesmerizing.
+Simply put, the work of Swedish photographer, Kalle Gustafsson is mesmerizing.
 It didn’t matter to me that I could not find out a lot of information about his background, his influence, or his gear.
 I spent hours just looking at his work.
 I realized it didn’t really matter whether I shared his life story, what was really important to share are the photographs.

 Gustafsson’s images are extremely cinematic.
 When I look at them, I feel like I am looking at just part of a bigger story.
 They really make me wonder what’s going on behind the scenes.
 Who are the people?
 Why are they there?
 Why does this woman look sad?
 Where is he going?
 Many of his photographs have the distinct feel of a French or Italian movie from the 1960’s.
 You can almost picture Sophia Loren walking through the scene and being perfectly in place.
 They almost make me feel voyeuristic, like I’m watching something I shouldn’t be watching, but can’t bring myself to look away.

 There is a romance to the images.
 They are not blatantly sexual, but they are sexy.
 They are not sensual, but they are sensuous.
 They draw you in and make you want to be a part of that world.
 It is completely different from the overly slick, overly retouched fashion ads you see today.
 They are not “in your face” trying to sell you something.
 That type of ad tends to make me want to turn away because they are simply too much.
 There doesn’t seem to be a lot of thought behind them, except how can they push their product on you in the most direct way.
 Gustafsson tends to be more indirect and subtle.